We get this question often.... How do I know that I am transmitting my signal? I don't see myself on marinetraffic.com or other websites

 Ok, so what about marinetraffic.com?

-Also, these systems depend on the internet and a full time connection being available at all times to the receive stations.
+Also, these systems depend on the internet and a full-time connection being available at all times to the receiver stations.

 As a result, there are limitations to what these systems can do.
 They are a useful check for sure.
 But they are not a definitive or reliable indicator of transmission capability.